deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 description: "This article describes how to implement a simple and efficient regular expression engine following the Thompson's construction algorithm."
 ---

 Understanding and using regular expressions properly is a valuable skill when it comes to text processing.
 Due to their declarative yet idiomatic syntax, regular expressions can sometimes be a source of confusion (even [anxiety](https://stackoverflow.com/questions/172303/is-there-a-regular-expression-to-detect-a-valid-regular-expression)) amongst software developers.
-In this article, we'll implement a simple and efficient regex.
+In this article, we'll implement a simple and efficient regex engine.
 We'll define the syntax of our regular expressions, learn how to parse them and build our recognizer.
 First, we'll briefly cover some theoretical foundations.

 ## Finite Automata
-In informal terms a **finite automation** (or **finite state machine**) an abstract machine that  has states and transitions between the states.
+In informal terms **finite automation** (or **finite state machine**) is an abstract machine that  has states and transitions between these states.
 It is always in one of its states and while it reads an input it switches from state to state.
 It has a start state and can have one or more end (accepting) states.

 ### Deterministic Finite Automata (DFA)

 <img id="fig1.1" src="/images/posts/2019-02-20-regex/dfa.png" />
 <p class="text-center"><small>Figure 1.1: Deterministic Finite Automation (DFA)</small></p>

 In [Fig 1.1](#fig1.1) we have automation with four states; _q<sub>0</sub>_ is called the **start state** and _q<sub>3</sub>_ is the **end (accepting)** state.
-It recognizes all the strings of starting with **"ab"**, followed by an arbitrary number of **'b'**s and ending with an **'a'**.
+It recognizes all the strings that start with **"ab"**, followed by an arbitrary number of **'b'**s and ending with an **'a'**.

 If we process the string **"abba"** through the machine on [Fig 1.1](#fig1.1) we'll go through the following states: